mikaBall/mikaBall/README.md

 - 🌱 Deepening my skills in Machine Learning and Language Models, because the future is already here.
 - 💬 Ask me about JavaScript frameworks, modern backend architecture, or scaling infrastructure.(I'm not saying I will have the answer)
 - 📫 Reach out by [email](mailto:mikael@baldassin.com) or DM me on [LinkedIn](https://linkedin.com/in/mikael-baldassin)
-- ⚡ Fun fact: I wrote my first program 20 years ago... when I was 11.
+- ⚡ Fun fact: I wrote my first program 20 years ago, when I was 11.

 ---